hyperledger/web3j-docs/docs/embedded_ethereum.md

 While sometimes you do want this external dependency, for example when you are doing transactions on Ethereum mainnet or a testnet, it is often unwanted while doing local development.

-The [Web3j EVM](https://github.com/web3j/web3j-evm) library solves this by providing an in-process EVM and associated ledger.
+The [Web3j EVM](https://github.com/web3j/web3j-evm) library solves this by providing an embedded EVM and associated ledger.
 This EVM runs within the same JVM as your code, freeing you from needing to make external connections.
 No other processes are needed as the EVM and the ledger are themselves coded in Java, and the Web3j EVM is simply used as a library within your code.

 If you want to use this feature within your unit and integration tests, we would recommend you explore the [Web3j unit](https://github.com/web3j/web3j-unit) library as that provides a more complete testing experience.